 - The availability of information on patient race/ethnicity varied across States and hospitals within States.
 In addition, the 20 percent sample of the hospitals in the HCUP Nationwide Inpatient Sample (NIS) did not provide enough statistical power to detect differences in QI estimates between Whites and the other specific racial groups. - The NIS changed its sampling and weighting strategy in 2012.
-For consistent national estimates from 2000-2013, weighted analysis files were created for 2012-2013 using the same sampling and weighting strategy employed for the 2000-2011 NIS.
+For consistent national estimates from 2000-2015, weighted analysis files were created for 2012-2015 using the same sampling and weighting strategy employed for the 2000-2011 NIS.

 The nationally weighted analysis files were developed using the HCUP State Inpatient Databases (SID).
 Use of the SID varies by data year and is detailed in Table 3.
 The nationally weighted analysis files use the same sampling strategy as the 2000-2011 NIS.
 Hospitals are sampled within five hospital characteristics: geographic region, hospital control (i.e., public, private not-for-profit, and proprietary), urbanized location, teaching status, and size of the hospital based on the number of acute care beds.
-The 2003-2013 analysis files used for reporting by race/ethnicity used a 40 percent sample of hospitals, instead of a 20 percent sample used in the NIS.
+The 2003-2015 analysis files used for reporting by race/ethnicity used a 40 percent sample of hospitals, instead of a 20 percent sample used in the NIS.
 The target universe for the nationally weighted analysis files was community hospitals in the United States excluding rehabilitation hospitals.
 Discharge counts and hospital characteristics for the target universe were obtained from the American Hospital Association Annual Survey DatabaseTM.
 Table 3 lists the number of States, hospitals, and unweighted discharges in all of the nationally weighted analysis files used for the QDR.

-For data year 2013, there was only one QDR nationally weighted analysis file developed from 34 SID used for reporting national QI estimates overall and by subpopulations including community income, expected primary payer, and race/ethnicity.
+For data years 2013-2015, there was only one QDR nationally weighted analysis file developed from the SID used for reporting national QI estimates overall and by subpopulations including community income, expected primary payer, and race/ethnicity.
 In prior years, a separate weighted analysis file was developed for reporting national QI estimates by race/ethnicity.

-2013 Nationally Weighted Analysis File for the QDR
+2015 Nationally Weighted Analysis File for the QDR

-Of the 41 SID that were available when the work on the 2015 QDR began, four States did not provide information on patient race to HCUP.
-One State did not report Hispanic ethnicity.
-Two States report race and ethnicity, but are missing information on more than half the discharges.
-The remaining 34 States were used for the creation of the 2013 nationally weighted analysis file.
-Table A-1 demonstrates the representation by U.S. Census region of these 34 States.
+Of the 40 SID that were available when the work on the 2017 QDR began, three States did not provide information on patient race to HCUP and one State reported race and ethnicity, but was missing information on more than half the discharges.
+The remaining 36 States were used for the creation of the 2015 nationally weighted analysis file.
+Table A-1 demonstrates the representation by U.S. Census region of these 36 States.

 Table A-1.
-Geographic Representation of the QDR Analysis File, 2013
+Geographic Representation of the QDR Analysis File, 2015

 Census Region Number of States used for the Nationally Weighted Analysis File Number of States in the region Percent of States in the region included in the Analysis File

-Northeast 5 9 56%
+Northeast 6 9 67%

 Midwest 9 12 75%

-South 11 16 69%
+South 12 16+ District of Columbia 71%

 West 9 13 69%

-Total 34 50 68%
+Total 36 50 + District of Columbia 71%

-Table A-2 compares aggregated totals of various measures for the 34 States as a percent of the national measure.
-In 2013, the 34 States accounted for 88 percent of U.S. discharges from community, nonrehabilitation hospitals (based on the AHA's Annual Survey).
-They accounted for about 85 percent of White and African Americans in the nation and 95 percent of Asian/Pacific Islanders and Hispanics (based on 2013 Nielsen data).
+Table A-2 compares aggregated totals of various measures for the 36 States as a percent of the national measure.
+In 2015, the 36 States accounted for 85 percent of U.S. discharges from community, nonrehabilitation hospitals (based on the AHA's Annual Survey).
+They accounted for over 80 percent of Whites, African Americans, Asian/Pacific Islanders, and Hispanics in the nation (based on 2015 Claritas data).

 Table A-2.
-Population Representation of the QDR Analysis File, 2013
+Population Representation of the QDR Analysis File, 2015